In honor of Mental Health month, today’s post is about mental health and gaming.

 “My name is Bre, and I’m an addiction recovery coach.
 As I finish school, I’m working to create an online community for those in recovery so they can have the support they need when they need it most,” she said.

 While Bre admitted that she’s not a huge gamer herself, she’s quite passionate about mental health and addiction recovery.
 She saw her son struggle with gaming addiction as a youth, which helped fuel her desire to become an addiction recovery coach.

-Knowing that mental illness stigma is real, I asked Bre why people should take gaming addiction seriously.
+Knowing that mental illness stigma is a real problem, I asked Bre why she thinks people should take gaming addiction seriously.
 I wanted to know more about her approach and her thoughts on how to be supportive and inclusive.

 1. Surround yourself with a positive community